MOSH-Insa-Toulouse/Projet_Capteur_Coussen_Barnova/README.md

 <img src="https://github.com/MOSH-Insa-Toulouse/Projet_Capteur_Coussen_Barnova/blob/main/Sensor_dimensions.jpeg?raw=true" width="440" height="160">

+Our sensor can be drawn with different pencils.
+Their content is a mixture of clay and carbon.
+Pencils containing more clay are indicated with H meaning "high".
+Their stroke is light.
+Pencils containing more carbon are indicated with B meaning "low" and they draw bolder lines.
+Here is scale of pencils hardness.

+<img src="https://github.com/MOSH-Insa-Toulouse/Projet_Capteur_Coussen_Barnova/blob/main/Pencil_hardness_scale.png?raw=true" width="550" height="80">

 Results can be found in the file Measures.
 We get linear slope of the calibration curve which confirms that resistance depends on strain.
-Even though, our sensor gives limited results, we measured how the resistance changes as a function of curvature and we are able to link it to applied strain.
+Even though, our sensor gives limited results, we measured how the resistance changes as a function of curvature and we are able to link it to bending.
 However, wires connection induced a lot of error because of lack of stability.

-<img src="https://github.com/MOSH-Insa-Toulouse/Projet_Capteur_Coussen_Barnova/blob/main/Pencil_hardness_scale.png?raw=true" width="550" height="80">

 ## Limits
 Firstly, PCB oxydized which lead to its malfunction.
 Most probably, certain pins were connected with the pins they were not supposed to which hindered correct supply and transit.